raihansikdar/raihan_cli/README.md

 > **Example:** raihan_cli remove product <br>
 > **Note:** If folder is still showing then collapse your parent folder.

-Confirms and deletes the feature directory based on previously saved config.
+This confirms and deletes the feature directory based on your saved configuration..